 During business hours, IntelliTec will be open to all individuals who require access to the campus for schooling and business related needs.
+All staff and students are required to wear issued badges while on campus for identification purposes.
+Visitors must sign in at the front desk at each respective building location and are then issued a visitor's ID prior to being allowed on campus.
+Visitor's must be under the supervision of appropriate personnel at all times during their visit. (ex.
+Potential students should be escorted by admissions representatives; medical volunteers should be escorted by medical program staff).
 During non-business hours, access is restricted to employees or contractors with prior authorization only.
 Students are not allowed into IntelliTec facilities outside of business hours or without IntelliTec employee oversight.
 End of night walk-throughs are conducted and all buildings are locked and secured.
 IntelliTec Colleges does not have any student housing or residences.